Weed can be grown or propagated from seeds or plant cuttings.

 Related Article: The Ultimate Guide on How to Harvest Weed

-Cloning weed is not rocket science, it does, however, need meticulous care when choosing parent plants and making the cuttings.
+Cloning weed is not rocket science, but it does, however, need meticulous care when choosing parent plants and making the cuttings.

 Dipping saplings into the rooting hormone is vital as it increases the pace at which the cutting will develop roots.